Categories

 Public Info

-vote button pins pileThe $200 stipend applies to Election Day 2021, on Tuesday, November 2.
+vote buttons in a pileThe $200 stipend applies to Election Day 2021, on Tuesday, November 2.

 Poll workers perform essential services on Election Day, by ensuring every eligible voter is afforded an opportunity to exercise their constitutional right to vote.